ben-denham/labtech/docs/cookbook.md

 ### What happens to my cached results if I change or move the definition of a task?

+TODO:

-* Try keep behaviour, fields, and location fixed before you start to seriously run experiments
+* It is easiest to keep behaviour, fields, and location fixed once you start to seriously run experiments
-* New field or behaviour -> Use a child class?
+* New field or behaviour -> create a child class
-* Moved -> use jq
+* Moved class -> use jq to manually update cache

 ### How can I find what results I have cached?

+TODO

 ### How can I clear cached results?

+TODO:

-* uncache_tasks
+* `uncache_tasks`
-* bust_cache
+* `bust_cache`

 ### How can I cache task results in a format other than pickle?

+TODO

 ### How can I cache task results somewhere other than my filesystem?

+TODO

 ### Loading lots of cached results is slow, how can I make it faster?

+TODO

 ### How can I construct a multi-step experiment pipeline?

+TODO

 ### How can I access the results of intermediate/dependency tasks?

+TODO

 ### How can I see when a task was run and how long it took to execute?

+TODO

 ### How can I use labtech with mlflow?